-If your income is low and you have direct or guaranteed Federal student loans (including Stafford, PLUS or Consolidated loans), you may be eligible for reduced payments under the Income-Based Repayment program that goes into effect on July 1.
+If your income is low and you have direct or guaranteed Federal student loans (including Stafford, PLUS or Consolidated loans), you may be eligible for reduced payments under the Income-Based Repayment program that went into effect on July 1, 2009.
 The IBR program reduces your payment to 15% of your income in excess of 150% of the poverty level (currently $16,245 for a single person and $21,855 for a married couple).
 For example: If you’re single and earn $20,000, the payments on your student loans will be capped at 10% of $3,755 (your $20,000 income less 150% of poverty, or $16245) — $375.50.
 There are three catches that make it hard to realize any significant benefits from the IBR program:

 · Your parents aren’t eligible for the program